-Ms. Embleton stated licensees do not want to be mandatory reporters.
+A member of the public stated licensees do not want to be mandatory reporters.

-Dr. Washington suggested including a list of mandatory reporters that licensees can refer clients to.
+A Committee Member suggested including a list of mandatory reporters that licensees can refer clients to.

 10. Agenda Item #10, AGENDA ITEMS FOR THE NEXT MEETING